- Chart

 Ideal Investor Profile

-The ideal investor is someone seeking exposure to the Mexican equity market as part of a diversified portfolio, with a moderate to high risk tolerance.
+The ideal investor is someone seeking exposure to the Mexican equity market for diversification or to capitalize on potential growth opportunities in Mexico.

 Market Risk